tomlurge/mteam/docs/notes.md

 # TODO

-* flattened -> array of objects
-  jagged -> array of simple objects OR objects with key/value pairs?

-* jagginess
-  - make sure that all arrays of key/value pairs have a jagged version (default) and a flattened version (for Drill)

-    relay     or_adresses       address:port      any number
-    bridge    dito

-              -> unklar ... wie eine Map erzeugen? aber ich hab das doch schon zb für die country liste extraInfo dirreq_v3_reqs

-* null's etc
-  * check for correct interpretation of return values if the value we are looking for doesn't exist or can't be found some methods return -1, some null, some just return nothing it was not always perfectly clear to me what they do. all this has to be checked again (yes, tedious...)
-  - make all objects and attributes appear regardless if they are empty or not
-  - return values of "-1" should be treated as null
-  - initialize all arrays, even if they are empty

 * streamline attribute names and structures (at least check for it)
   - documentation in data.md or in excel or in avro schema?